SimonGhost1012/Toolbox/README.md

 - Free and open-source.

 # ❓ FAQ
-**Q: How do I update Toolbox? (prior to v1.7)**
+## Q: How do I update Toolbox? (prior to v1.7):
 A: Download the latest version from the [releases](https://github.com/SimonGhost1012/ToolBox/releases) page, afterwards delete and replace the old files.

 # 💬 Support
 If you need help or have any questions, feel free to open an issue here or join my [Discord server](https://discord.gg/qns9hbebvj) for assistance.

 # 🙏 Thank You!
 Thanks for checking out Toolbox!
-If you have any feedback or suggestions, feel free to contact me via my [Discord server](https://discord.gg/qns9hbebvj).
+If you have any feedback or suggestions, feel free to contact me on my Discord.

 # 🖼 Screenshots
 ![image](https://github.com/user-attachments/assets/bded4d0f-63a3-44ae-ad96-ea237411b33d)